Mathematics

 Introduces machine learning algorithms with linear algebra for data science.
 Emphasizes the mathematical foundations of ensemble methods, discriminant analysis, deep learning, and neural networks as well as the ethical use of data.
 Covers applications of algebraic programming for data science.

 Allows independent study for students who wish to extend their knowledge of a particular area of mathematics through research and study.
 Utilizes an approved independent project.
 Includes one-on-one work with instructor.
-Interested students should contact a Mathematics instructor for assistance in developing a contract for learning about a specific topic.

 Reviews the prerequisite material necessary to be successful in either MATH M05, MATH M07 or MATH M11.
 Includes factoring expressions; equations of lines; rational, radical and quadratic expressions and equations; and logarithms.